Climate of Brazil: Temperatures

-Temperatures north of the Tropic of Capricorn, especially in low-altitude areas, are high, averaging above 25 °C, but not reaching the summer extremes of up to 40 °C in the temperate zones.
-There is little seasonal variation near the equator other than the rainfall frequency.
+Temperatures north of the Tropic of Capricorn, especially in low-altitude areas, are high, averaging above 25 °C, but the do not reach the summer extremes of up to 40 °C in the temperate zones.
+There is little seasonal variation near the equator, other than the frequency of rainfall.
 Average temperatures below the Tropic of Capricorn are mild, ranging from 13 °C to 22 °C.

 The highest temperature officially registered in Brazil was 44.8 °C in Araçuaí, Minas Gerais state, on 19 November 2023.
 The lowest temperature officially recorded in Brazil was -14 °C in Caçador, Santa Catarina state, on 11 June 1952.
-However, the summit of Morro da Igreja, a mountain situated in the municipality of Urubici, also in Santa Catarina, recorded a temperature of -17.8 °C on 30 June 1996 unofficially.
+However, at the summit of Morro da Igreja, a mountain in the municipality of Urubici, also in Santa Catarina, a temperature of -17.8 °C was recorded unofficially on 30 June 1996.

 There are frosts south of the Tropic of Capricorn during the winter (June–September).

-Although most of Brazil lies in the tropics, more than 60 percent of the country's population live in areas which are cooled either by altitude, sea winds or polar fronts.
-Some coastal cities of Rio de Janeiro, Recife and Salvador can get extremely hot, with temperatures exceeding 40 C in heat waves.
+Although most of Brazil lies in the tropics, more than 60 percent of the country's population lives in areas that are cooled either by altitude, sea winds, or polar fronts.
+Some coastal cities, such as Rio de Janeiro, Recife, and Salvador, can get extremely hot, with temperatures exceeding 40 C during heat waves.
 For example, Rio reached 43.2 °C on 26 December 2012.
-However, plateau cities such as São Paulo, Brasília and Belo Horizonte have mild climates, and the southern cities of Porto Alegre and Curitiba have mild winters, but while Curitiba has a warm summer due to the average elevation of 934.6 m, Porto Alegre has a hot summer, with an average elevation of only 10 m.
+However, plateau cities such as São Paulo, Brasília and Belo Horizonte have mild climates, and the southern cities of Porto Alegre and Curitiba experience mild winters.
+While Curitiba has a warm summer due to the average elevation of 934.6 m, Porto Alegre has a hot summer, with an average elevation of only 10 m.